danwing/referee/draft-wing-settle-referee.md

 The public key fingerprint is SHA-256 of the server's public key returned as an octet-stream.

-The client's initial trust of the Referee is performed by configuration of the client.
-This might be eventually be eased with service discovery which is confirmed by the user when the user first wants to connect to a server on a new local domain.

 ## Servers

 A server supporting this specification is expected to be a printer